Beginner Rule Confusion: Serve Bounce Rule

 Related terms

-- ServeThe padel serve is an underarm delivery — the ball is bounced once and struck at or below waist height into the diagonal service box — making placement and net advancement far more important than pace.
+- ServeThe padel serve is an underarm delivery.
+This means the ball is bounced once and struck at or below waist height into the diagonal service box.
+This means making placement and net advancement far more important than pace.

-- Service BoxThe Service Box is the rectangular area diagonally opposite the server into which the padel serve must land — narrower than in tennis, making placement more demanding and slice/kick serves more effective.
+- Service BoxThe Service Box is the rectangular area diagonally opposite the server into which the underarm padel serve must land after one bounce.
+This means with pace blunted by the walls, placement beats power.
+This makes slice and kick serves especially effective.

 - Golden Ball – Punto de OroThe Golden Ball (Punto de Oro) is a sudden-death deciding point played when a game reaches deuce (40–40), with the receiving pair choosing which player will receive the serve.

-- Second ServeThe Second Serve in padel is the backup serve used after a first-serve fault — typically hit with more spin, less pace, and more margin to guarantee it lands in the box while still creating difficulty for the receiver.
+- Second ServeThe Second Serve in padel is the backup delivery after a fault.
+This means more rotation, less pace and more margin.
+As a result, it lands in the box.
+At the same time, still troubling the receiver.

 Related guides & benchmarks